 Note: All articles are the sole copyright of the respective publishers.
 Materials are provided for educational purposes only.
 Downloading of materials constitutes an agreement that the materials are for personal use only.

-Publications on Diversity, Identity, and Social Cohesion
+Diversity, Identity, and Social Relations in Groups

 Flores, N. M., & Huo, Y. J. (2013).
 “We” are not all the same: Consequences of neglecting national origin identities among Asians and Latinos.
 Social Psychological and Personality Science, 4, 143-150.